-The California Department of Fish and Wildlife recently installed a high-freeboard dock and gangway on Mt Eden Creek in the northern portion of the Reserve.
+The facilities consist of a high-freeboard dock and gangway on Mt Eden Creek in the northern portion of the Reserve.
 Water access facilities include an ADA gangway that leads to a high-freeboard dock with a low-float attachment for use by non-motorized small boats.

 Eden Landing Ecological Reserve’s launch facilities are located approximately 1/4-mile from the primary parking area.
 During daylight hours, the gated road to the boat launch is open and visitors can drive to a loading/unloading zone adjacent to the launch.
 A turf rigging area is located in this area near the top of the gangway.
 There is also ADA parking located near the top of the launch.